willb335/chessboardjsx/README.md

 npm install --save chessboardjsx
 ```

-> This package also depends on `react` and `prop-types`.
+> This package also depends on `react`.
 Please make sure you
-> have those installed as well.
+> have that installed as well.

 ## Usage